-During the holidays, everything is turned upside down: you eat at random times, you sleep too little or too much.
+During the Holidays, everything is turned upside down: you eat at random times, you sleep too little or too much.
 Then there are the last-minute gifts you need to buy, the long trips you need to make… And on top of it all, you still need to manage your diabetes!

-Stress affects appetite as well as blood sugar levels, so you’ll want to keep it under control.
+First and foremost: don’t panic.
+Stress affects your appetite as well as your blood sugar levels, so you’ll want to manage it.

-- EXERCISE.
+- Exercise.
 Can’t get to the gym?
 Go outside and enjoy some cross-country skiing, snowshoeing or ice skating with your family.
-Try out unusual activities: tubing, building a fort, or even a friendly snowball fight!
+Try out unusual activities: tubing, building a fort or even a friendly snowball fight!

 Be gentle with yourself.
-Don’t burn out from constant concern over your blood sugar, insulin injections and so on.
+Don’t burn out from constant concern over your blood sugar, your insulin injections and so on.
 So you ate too much last night?
 The deed is done; don’t beat yourself up over it.
 The last thing you need is negative emotions!

 Spare some time for yourself.
-Family, friends, colleagues… Seeing so many people can invigorate you, or, conversely, deplete your energy.
+Family, friends, colleagues… Seeing so many people can invigorate you or conversely, deplete your energy.
 Allow some time for a rejuvenating activity: reading, meditating, a day at the spa or anything you want!

 Seek out support.
-If you feel overwhelmed or depressed, talk to a relative or a professional.
+If you feel overwhelmed or depressed, talk to a relative or a healthcare professional.
 Speaking up will take a load off your shoulders and set you on the path to a solution.

 Your preparation is fool-proof.
 But if Uncle gets on your nerves, don’t let it get to you.
 After all, the Holidays comes once a year!